bordershot/blue-raven/README.md

-# raven-cosm
+# blue-raven

-A library to connect a Rainforest Automation RAVEn Smart Meter interface to the weMonitor Rainforest API.
+A library to connect a Rainforest Automation RAVEn Smart Meter interface to the BlueDot Rainforest API.
 Includes a general thread-safe message passing framework for publish / subscribe and a stream-based architecture/